Orlando Cruz: Biography

 Cruz wanted to become the first openly gay world boxing champion, and stated so in multiple interviews.
 He claimed the WBO North American Boxing Organization super featherweight title, but during the eighth round of World Boxing Organization (WBO) World Lightweight championship match in November 2016, he lost to the undefeated Terry Flanagan.
 After the fight, UK trainer Peter Fury (who at the time was the trainer of his nephew Tyson Fury) stated in a now-deleted tweet “That’s the difference between real men & half of something else.”
 Later, after being criticised for his comment, he tweeted “Don't worry about my position.
 Fighting men I want to see.
 Not something else! #BOXING” (7:08 PM November 26, 2016).
 Cruz offered Fury no response, instead tweeting “gracias por tu trato, apoyo y respeto dios te bendiga, de eso se trata caemos nos levantamos con más fuerza” (translation: “thank you for your treatment, support and respect god bless you, that's what it's about we fall we get up stronger”) on November 28, 2016 1:36 PM.
 Despite this match and its resulting homophobia, the Puerto Rican boxer remains an active LGBTQ fighter.

 At the LGBT Ricans Conference at Hunter College, Orlando Cruz revealed the emotional pain he endured when he came out to his father as a teenager.
 His mother was supportive immediately, but his father was supposedly disgusted and refused to speak with him for a year.
 After years of tension, his father supposedly regretted his actions, and the Puerto Rican boxer now refers to his father as not only his father but also his best friend.
 Both his mother and father attended Cruz’s wedding to his partner, Jose Manuel Colon, in Central Park in 2013.

 In 2017, Cruz was featured as part of a campaign launched by Lululemon (an athletic apparel company) exploring masculinity and strength through a series of short videos.
 The ad campaign, titled ‘Strength to Be’, aimed to challenge traditional stereotypes of masculinity by featuring five men touching upon what masculinity and what it means for them.
 Cruz’s video features him talking about coming out while still being a professional boxer.

 During Summer 2018, he was honored as Grand Marshall for the Chicago Pride Parade and “Cacique King” for the People’s Puerto Rican Parade.

 Career

 Cruz made his professional debut on December 15, 2000, against Alfredo Valdez in Puerto Rico.
 He was undefeated until 2009, when he lost to Cornelius Lock by TKO.
-Cruz is currently ranked at No. 4 among featherweights by the World Boxing Organization (WBO).
+In 2018, Cruz was ranked at No. 4 among featherweights by the World Boxing Organization (WBO).

 He has been described by ESPN as having "quick hands and feet" and "moves well and punches in flashy combinations."